klorealf/implement-enumerable-challenge/README.md

 # Implementing Enumerable Methods

 ## Summary
-In this challenge, we're going to recreate the functionality in some of Ruby's most commonly used enumerable methods.
-Where Ruby provides an `Enumerable#select` method, we're going to write a `MyEnumerable#my_select` method.
+In this challenge, we're going to recreate the functionality of some of Ruby's more commonly used enumerable methods.
+The behaviors that we will be working with are common across different languages, not just Ruby.
+We want to be familiar with how programmers commonly work with collections of objects, like arrays.

-Going forward through DBC we'll be using Ruby's built-in enumerable methods, but creating these methods ourselves will help us to understand what's going on behind the scenes.
+Going forward through DBC we'll be using Ruby's built-in enumerable methods, but creating similar methods ourselves will help us to understand what's going on behind the scenes.
 It will also give us practice writing methods that yield to blocks.

 This challenge assumes that we're at least somewhat familiar with Ruby's `Enumerable` module.
 We won't be using it directly, but we should conceptually understand what it is and some of the behaviors that it provides for working with collections (e.g., arrays and hashes).
 Some of the more critical points are detailed in the sections that follow.

-### `MyArray` and `MyEnumerable`
-We're going to be working with a custom class, `MyArray` (see file `my_array.rb`).
-It acts just like a normal array, but it has some additional behaviors.
-For starters, the `MyArray` class includes the `MyEnumerable` module wherein we'll be defining our versions of the enumerable methods.

-`MyArray` also defines an instance method: `#my_each`.
-Similarly to how Ruby's enumerable methods depend on objects responding to `#each`, our enumerable methods are going to rely on objects having a `#my_each` method.

-We'll be writing our own enumerable methods in the `MyEnumerable` module (see file `source/my_enumerable.rb`).
-Empty method definitions have been provided for us.
-We need to code the behavior for each method.

 ### Blocks